Innovative ways to encourage people to pray

 - Consider online forms as a way for people to request prayer on your Internet sites.

-- Publicize information on how people can email or text prayer concerns.
+- Publicize information about how people can email or text prayer concerns.

 Prayer is a vital part of church life and individual spiritual growth.
 Help individuals in your church revive their prayer ministries.
 Remind worshippers that no one is too young, too old or too busy to pray.
 Help your church make time to pray.